 Now right-click the file and choose the option Run Code.
 It will open the terminal within the editor, and execute the code as shown in Fig 18 and Fig 19.

-This is how we can install Visual Studio Code for Python development.
+This is how we can install the Visual Studio Code for Python development.
 We have also written our first hello world program and executed it within the editor using the Code Runner extension.